 2. Education, health and care plans (EHCP) have replaced statements of special educational needs.
 New assessments for additional educational needs follow EHCP guidelines from September 2014.
-(Existing statements will remain in force until all children and young people have completed the transition, which will be within three years).

 3. School Action and School Action Plus have ceased and are be replaced by a single school-based category for children who need extra specialist support.